The method

 Criteria Designer

-Proposes what to assess from your role and engagement.
-You approve, drop, reweight, or add a focus.
+Suggests what to assess, based on your role and work.
+You approve, drop, re-weight, or add a focus.

 Never: Never writes or shows you the interview wording.